frantoso/physical-quantities/README.md

 ### Create a quantity

-Quantities can be created by a member function of a special quantity or via a unit.
+Quantities can be created by a member function of a quantity type or by a unit.

 e.g.